paulipa/sico-wiki/community/doctrines/coalition-doctrines.md

 ## Ferox Fleet

-Primary combat doctrine for important large fights.
+> Primary combat doctrine for important large fights.
+{.is-info}

 This doctrine has proper logi to withstand enemy DPS for a longer duration of time but lacks a bit of DPS compared to the Naga fleet.